Eschatologue/CM_wiki/docs/spells/description/r.md

 **Components:** V, S, M (a lodestone and iron filings)
 **Duration:** Concentration, up to 1 minute

 This spell reverses gravity in a 50-foot-radius, 100-foot high Cylinder centered on a point within range.
-All creatures and objects in that area that aren’t anchored to the ground fall upward and reach the top of the Cylinder.
+All creatures and objects in that area that aren't anchored to the ground fall upward and reach the top of the Cylinder.
 A creature can make a Dexterity saving throw to grab a fixed object it can reach, thus avoiding the fall upward.

 If a ceiling or an anchored object is encountered in this upward fall, creatures and objects strike it just as they would during a downward fall.
-If an affected creature or object reaches the Cylinder’s top without striking anything, it hovers there for the duration.
+If an affected creature or object reaches the Cylinder's top without striking anything, it hovers there for the duration.
 When the spell ends, affected objects and creatures fall downward.

 ---